 Fast forward to today, when climate change will further increase the need to use CRISPR to help the food and agriculture industries adapt.
 For example, cacao is becoming difficult to farm as growing regions get hotter and drier.
 This environmental change will further exacerbate the damage done by pathogens.

 “If you’ve eaten yogurt or cheese, chances are you’ve eaten CRISPR-ized cells.”

 — Rodolphe Barrangou, former Danisco scientist & Editor-in-Chief of The CRISPR Journal

 To combat this issue, the Innovative Genomics Institute (IGI) at UC Berkeley is applying CRISPR to create disease-resistant cacao.
 Leading chocolate supplier Mars is supporting this effort.

 Gene editing can make farming more efficient.
 It can curb global food shortages for staple crops like potatoes and tomatoes.
 And it can create resilient crops, impervious to droughts and other environmental impacts.

 In 2016, the white button mushroom, modified to be resistant to browning, became the first CRISPR-edited organism to bypass USDA.
 In October 2017, it was announced that agriculture company DuPont Pioneer and the Broad Institute would collaborate for agriculture research using their CRISPR-Cas9 intellectual property.

-These are indications that new breeds of crops could reach markets much faster than previously thought.
+These examples are indications that new breeds of crops could reach markets much faster than previously thought.
 Without USDA oversight, these items and other food products could go into production relatively quickly.